 Whether you are an athlete or you work out regularly, you will need a mattress that promotes deep, restorative sleep.
 This means that you will want a mattress that is able to relieve pressure points and provide support at the same time.

 Memory foam mattresses can be a suitable option for athletes.
 These mattresses contour to the curves of your body to help relieve tension and promote healthy spinal alignment.
 Because hybrid mattresses often use memory foam in their top layer, these mattresses may also work well for athletes.

-Mattresses that use Celliant® technology can also provide athletes with more restorative sleep.
-This unique material is designed to wick heat away from the body so that you stay cool throughout the night.
-Celliant® ‘s Thermoreactive technology turns body heat into infrared light.
-When this infrared light is absorbed by your muscles, it can facilitate a quicker recovery.
+Mattresses that use phrase changing materials can also provide athletes with more restorative sleep.
+These materials are designed to wick heat away from the body so that you stay cool throughout the night.

 Heavy Sleepers will want to take special care when choosing a mattress.
 If you are around 250 pounds, you will want a mattress that is at least 10 to 12 inches thick and one that ranks higher on the firmness scale.
 A mattress that is too thin or too soft may deteriorate quickly.